 In 2009 the actor was detained for two hours at Newark airport and was released after India's embassy in the US intervened.

 The actor said then that he was stopped because he had a Muslim name.
-US customs officials denied that Khan had been detained, saying he was questioned.'Uncalled for'
+US customs officials denied that Khan had been detained, saying he was questioned.